cmaureir/progra-alma/lectures/lecture2.rst

 The  **development environments**
 (also called *IDE*)
-are applications that make more easy the write programs task.
+are applications that facilitate the task of writing programs.

-Python comes with their own development environment, called **IDLE**.
+Python comes with its own development environment, called **IDLE**.
 The following video shows how to use IDLE to develop a program and to use the interactive console:

     [Video]

-Another good and advances Python development environments are:
+Other good advanced Python development environments are:

 * `PyScripter <http://code.google.com/p/pyscripter/downloads/list>`_,
 * `WingIDE 101 <http://www.wingware.com/downloads/wingide-101/3.2.12-1/binaries>`_

-You can test this and use the most comfortable for you.
+You can test them and use the most comfortable for you.

 Control statements
 ------------------

-A program is a **statement** succession being executed sequentially.
+A program is a sequence of **statements** being executed in order.

 For example, the following program has four statements::